Quantum mechanical rules for observed observers and the consistency of quantum theory

-With the assumption thus modified, FR's argument already stumbles at the initial step: agent $\bar {\rm F}$ makes some preparations and then draws conclusions about the measurement output of agent W at the final step of the experiment.
-However, these conclusions are invalidated by the fact that $\bar {\rm F}$ will be herself catalytically measured before the final step.
-The situation of $\bar F$ is analogous to the one in (\ref{Cat}), but conclusion ${\bar F}^{\text{n:02}}$ in FR is derived from a state analogous to (\ref{Dog}).
+With the assumptions thus modified, FR's argument can stumble at a couple of steps: agent $\bar {\rm F}$ draws her conclusion about the measurement output of agent W at the final step of the experiment based on her present state, leading to statement 1.
+However, this conclusion is invalidated by the fact that $\bar {\rm F}$ will be herself cat-measured before that final step, as per Assumption $Q$.